openstack/nova-specs/specs/zed/approved/pci-device-tracking-in-placement.rst

 The ``resource_class`` tag will be accepted only when the ``physical_network`` tag is not defined and will enable a PCI device to be associated with a custom resource class.
-Each PCI whitelist entry may have at most one resource class associated with it.
+Each PCI device_spec entry may have at most one resource class associated with it.
 Devices that have a ``physical_network`` tag will not be reported in Placement at this time as Neutron based SR-IOV is out of the scope of the current spec.